LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

    you'll basically be able to *reuse* the code that you developed in the previous assignment to compute the weighted average and print the final letter grade.

+#.
+Print the final numerical average rounded to one decimal place.
+   If the final average was actually 93.125, you would print 93.1.
+   If the final average was actually 93, you would print 93.0.
+   If the final average was actually 93.175, you would print 93.2.

 Style Requirements
 ------------------